 In an ovenproof pan on the stovetop, heat up the beef dripping.
 Halve the shallots with the skin still left on.
 Place the shallots flat side down into the pan with the dripping and slowly caramelise for around 10 minutes.
 Cover the shallots with tinfoil and place into the oven for about 30 minutes.
 The resulting shallots will be wonderfully unctuous and pair perfectly with your roast dinner.

-You cannot have roast beef without Yorkshire Puddings, you can follow our recipe here.
+You cannot have roast beef without Yorkshire Puddings, follow our recipe.

 Carve the meat and serve alongside generous portions of the accompaniments.